- Capacity parameter for each column;

 To help you easily manage your Backlog and quickly send the ideas from the Backlog board directly to development, you can try the Push All Tasks option.

-This option helps you plan your sprints ahead.
-For example, the columns on your Backlog represent future iterations.
-Once you are ready to launch a new sprint, just push the tasks from a certain column to a new Sprint board / other board where your development is happening, with no need to manually add those tasks.
+Usually you should have 3 sprints planned ahead so you can create 3 columns for each of them.
+I.e, the columns on your Backlog represent future iterations.
+Once you are ready to launch a new sprint, just Push All Tasks from a certain column to a board where your development is happening, with no need to manually add those tasks.
+These items will be automatically linked between each other.

 Backlog Priority Chart